What to Serve With Italian Sausage Sandwiches?

 11. Sautéed Summer Vegetables

 Sauté onions and garlic in oil until fragrant; add peppers, zucchini, eggplant, yellow squash, and a mix of diced tomatoes.
-Saute over medium-high heat for 10 minutes or until the vegetables are cooked.

 Add fresh basil and red pepper flakes (optional) before serving alongside your favorite Italian sausage sandwich recipe.

-Sauteed summer vegetables are an excellent option for what to serve with Italian sausage sandwiches.
-This savory side dish is perfect as a light lunch or dinner served on its own or alongside your favorite Italian sausage sandwich recipe as a tasty alternative to fries or chips!
+This savory side dish is perfect for a light lunch or dinner.
+It can be served alone or alongside your favorite Italian sausage sandwich recipe as a tasty alternative to fries or chips!

 12. Corn on the Cob

 Sauté one cup of corn kernels in a skillet over medium-high heat for about four minutes.
 Sprinkle with cumin, chili powder, and salt.
-Add one clove of minced garlic and cook for another minute.
-Serve the corn on the cob alongside your favorite Italian sausage sandwich.

 13. Cucumber Salad